geoalgo/slurmpilot/README.md

 **TODOs**
 * high: explain examples in readme
 * high: better support to launch series of experiments
-* medium: suppress connection print output of fabrik (happens at connection, not when running commands)
 * medium: discuss getting out of your way philosophy of the tool
 * medium: make script execution independent of cwd and dump variable to enforce reproducibility
 * medium: support local execution, see `notes/running_locally.md`